Introducing R and RStudio IDE

 - To create a project, go to the File menu, and click New Project....

 In the window that opens select New Directory, then New Project.
 For “Directory name:” enter dc_genomics_r.
-For “Create project as subdirectory of”, you may leave the default, which is your home directory “~”.
+For “Create project as subdirectory of”, click Browse... and then click Choose which will select your home directory “~”.

-Tip: Make your project more reproducible with Packrat
+Tip: Make your project more reproducible with renv

 Creating your first R script